 Two statements, actually:

-The statement of, "You don’t need makeup to have friends who care about you."
-I am living proof that you can very much have great friends without being drop-dead gorgeous.
-In fact, if people aren’t going to be your friend unless you're pretty, maybe you should rethink your friendships. ;)
+B) "You don’t need makeup to be loved."
+I am living proof that you can be loved very much without being drop-dead gorgeous.
+In fact, if people aren’t going to love you unless you're pretty, maybe you should rethink your relationships. ;)

 People can’t seem to decide if makeup is good for you or bad for you, physical-health-wise.
 However, most seem to agree that if you leave your makeup on for too long/wear too many thick layers and never let your skin breathe, it can be damaging and cause things like acne and other reactions.
 Obviously this point doesn't apply if you use your makeup in the way it's intended and don't use too much of it, but it is something to be aware of.